HiskiHuovila/runecycle-srd/docs/Tests.md

 This is a Test the GM asks a player to make.
 In a Called Test  the player makes a wager: what will they gain on Success and what will be the penalty for failure, and the GM and other players negotiate an appropriate offer.
 Rolling multiple Successes allows players to request additional benefits.

-> Generally, each Test should be only attempted once per Scene.
-The result of the roll applies to the whole Scene.
+## Attack rolls

+Attack rolls are specified in the Combat section.
+They generally follow the same procedure as Tests but are not considered Tests by the rules.
+For example, you can attempt to hit the same target multiple times.

 ## Modifiers

 External factors can modify your roll as determined by the GM.
-Each source of aid or hinderance imposes one Advantage or Disadvantage on your roll.
+Each source of aid or hindrance imposes one Advantage or Disadvantage on your roll.

 ### Advantage (ADV)